bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 A 2-length De Bruijn cycle of the 4 sequences repeats each one 4 times, yielding a total of 16 blocks.
 This cycle was repeated twice in each of the 2 scanning sessions separated by approximately 5 minutes, thus resulting in a total of 64 blocks (4 groups of 16 practice blocks).

+## Behavioral statistics

+We entered the mean duration per block of correctly performed sequences into a linear mixed-effect model with a sequence learning stage (new/consolidated) by block (1-16) interaction to test for difference in their performance level and evolution during the task, while sequences and subjects were set as random effects.
+The same model was run with the number of correct sequences as the outcome variable.
+Two other models were used to separately test if there was any significant difference in performance (speed and accuracy) between the two consolidated sequences and between the two new sequences.
+Full models outputs are reported in supplementary materials.

 ## MRI data acquisition

 MRI data were acquired on a Siemens TIM Trio 3T scanner on 2 two separate sessions.
 The first session used a 32-channel coil to acquire high-resolution anatomical T1 weighted saggital images using a Multi-Echo MPRAGE sequence (MEMPRAGE; voxel size=1mm isometric; TR=2530ms; TE=1.64,3.6,5.36,7.22ms; FA=7; GRAPPA=2; FoV=$256\times256\times176mm$) with the different echoes combined using a Root-Mean-Square (RMS).

-Functional data were acquired during the second session with a 12-channel coil for comparison with other dataset and using an EPI sequence providing complete cortical and cerebellum coverage (40 axial slices, acquire in ascending order, TR=2160ms;FoV=$220\times220\times132$mm, voxel size=$3.44\times3.44\times3.3$mm, TE=30ms, FA=90, GRAPPA=2).
+Functional data were acquired during the second session with a 12-channel coil, which allowed to fit an additional EEG cap in sleep scans, and using an EPI sequence providing complete cortical and cerebellum coverage (40 axial slices, acquire in ascending order, TR=2160ms;FoV=$220\times220\times132$mm, voxel size=$3.44\times3.44\times3.3$mm, TE=30ms, FA=90, GRAPPA=2).
 Following fMRI data acquisition during task, four volume were acquired using the same EPI sequence but with reversed phase encoding to enable retrospective correction of distortions induced by B0 field inhomogeneity.

 ## MRI data preprocessing